 All functions not otherwise identified in the legislation are executive functions.
-The Leader may delegate decision-making of his functions to
+The Leader may delegate decision-making of his functions to f) Delegations to Officers.

 - (i) the Executive as a whole;

 - (ii) a committee of the Executive;

 - (iii) an individual member of the Executive;

 - (iv) an officer;

 - (v) an area committee;

 - (vi) joint arrangements;

 - (vii) local Member in relation to their ward, or another local authority.

 - e) Proper Officer Functions.